cadihowley/ScummDocs/docs/games/lucasarts.md

 ScummVM allows the language to be changed:

 - By changing the language in the **Edit Game** settings dialog from the Launcher.
 - By editing the config file.
-For more information, see the [Configuration page](/advanced/configuration).
+For more information, see the [configuration file](../advanced/configuration) page.
 - By changing the language option from the command line at launch.
-For more information, see the [Command line options](/advanced/command_line) page.
+For more information, see the [Command line options](../advanced/command_line) page.
 ````
     en  - English (default)
     de  - German